RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ```

 # Prompt 3
- - Notice column headers have been changed and now show left to right with "Created Date", "Incidend ID", "Status" ...
+Once the model understand how you want to format the output, resubmit the initial prompt.
+Notice that the column headers have been changed and now show left to right with "Created Date", "Incidend ID", "Status" ...
  ```
 List the last 3 incidents from Defender.
 ```

 # Prompt 4
- - Notice that prompt invokes the Defender plugin and explicitly states the format within the request.
+The following combines the two prompts by asking for the last 3 incidents from Defender and specifies the output format in markdown.
  ```
 List the last 3 incidents from Defender.
 Ensure the output is formatted to conform to the following markdown example.
 ## Markdown example